-Once your financial aid file is complete and you are admitted to U of L, our office will review your eligibility for all federal student aid programs.
-Each year, federal award notifications for first-time freshmen are scheduled to be mailed in late April, and to continuing students are scheduled to receive notification by e-mail in early June.
+Once your financial aid file is complete and you are admitted to UofL, our office will review your eligibility for all federal student aid programs.
+Each year, award notifications for first-time freshmen are scheduled to be mailed no later than mid-April.
+Continuing students are scheduled to receive award notification by e-mail in early June.
 Scholarship award letters are sent earlier depending on the program.
 If you need a federal award estimate, use the FAFSA4caster.
-High school seniors can get an estimate of their costs and financial aid available by using our new net price calculator.
-First-time freshmen will receive an award letter in the mail in addition to an e-mail.
-All other students will receive an e-mail award notification.
+High school seniors can get an estimate of their costs and financial aid available by using our net price calculator.

-- We award students entering fall with both fall and spring financial aid.
+We award students entering fall with both fall and spring financial aid.
 Students entering spring or attending summer must be registered for classes in addition to having a complete financial aid application to be awarded.

 Review My Award Letter for more information on the award notification process and assistance with how to compare award letters from different schools.